leapmotion/os-controls/src/components/library/README.md

 - Integrate Camera into existing code (Primitives), get rid of Projection, and replace the functionality of ModelView with SceneGraphNode's facilities.
 ModelView's operations (Rotate, Scale, Translate, etc) will need to be provided.
-- Rename classes that have the GL prefix to not have the GL prefix, because they're in a namespace.
 - Take out the temporary "using namespace Leap::GL" statements everywhere.
 - Abstracting the choice of a particular linear algebra library (Eigen in our case) out.
   This will require some prototyping and code review.